 Dr Wright's general areas of research interest include Psychoanalysis (particularly Freud, Lacan, and Zizek), French Critical Theory (particularly Derrida, Foucault, Deleuze & Guattari), Continental Philosophy (particularly poststructuralism and the critique of humanism), and the intersections between Political and Postcolonial Theory (Agamben, Hardt & Negri, Spivak, Fanon etc.).
 More specific research themes include the relationships between clinical psychoanalysis and the wider culture of mainstream psychiatry and psychology as well as the impacts of technology on notions of the unconscious.

 Dr Wright's teaching has largely been in the areas of critical theory, cultural studies and aspects of communications theory.
-This year, I will be teaching the following modules:
+This year, he will be teaching the following modules: